Jtin25/Local-Climate-Zone/README.md

 # Evaluation
 150 samples were generated using stratified random sampling.
 Each of the LCZ has at least 10 samples.
 High resolution satellite imagery was used to determine the groundtruth.

 The overall accuracy is 82% and the kappa coefficient is 0.78.
-Below is the confusion matrix:

 | LCZ | B | D | 8 | 9 | G | A | F | E | 6 | 5 | Total | User Accuracy |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:----:|:---:|